-Over the years we have organized cycling trips to several regions in the Alps, Dolomites and the Pyrenees.
+Over the years we have organized cycling trips across the Alps, Dolomites and the Pyrenees as well as the Rocky Mountains.
 Below is a selection of some of our past trips:

 The Tour de France in the Southern French Alps